fivestars-os/aladdin/docs/create_aladdin_configuration.md

 - cluster_name section: the name of your cluster.
 This will match the name of the subdirectory in most cases.
 - root_dns section: the dns for your cluster.
 This should match the DNS_ZONE from your env.sh file in most cases.
 This is used by aladdin when it maps dns for each of your externally accessible services.
 - service_dns_suffix section: aladdin maps your services to `{service name}.{namespace}.{root_dns}`, and thus, will request a certificate for `*.{namespace}.{root_dns}`.
 By setting this, it will instead request a certificate for `*.{service_dns_suffix}`.
 Note that you will still need manually to map your service from `{service name}.{service_dns_suffix}` to `{service name}.{namespace}.{root_dns}`.
- - values section: which values to set for all helm charts in this cluster when running `aladdin deploy` or `aladdin start`.
-Additionally you can use a `values.yaml` file in the same directory as your `config.json`.
 - allowed_namespaces section: which namespaces you are allowed to interact with in this cluster
 - check_branch section (not shown in example): which branch on your remote repo to check against before deploying (e.g. set this to master for your production cluster)
 - cluster_init section: which projects to install when running `aladdin cluster init`.
 You must specify the project, ref, and namespace.